passion3394/PCDet/README.md

 zlib                      1.2.11                        0    https://mirrors.tuna.tsinghua.edu.cn/anaconda/pkgs/free

 tips:
-(1)must use spconv1.0
+- [x] must use spconv1.0
-(2)when compiling the tag of spconv, should replace torch::jit::RegisterOperators in src/spconv/all.cc to  torch::RegisterOperators
+- [x] when compiling the tag of spconv, should replace torch::jit::RegisterOperators in src/spconv/all.cc to  torch::RegisterOperators
-(3)after install spconv 1.0, reinstall pcdet
+- [x] after install spconv 1.0, reinstall pcdet

 ## Introduction
 `PCDet` is a general PyTorch-based codebase for 3D object detection from point cloud.